Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Confronting the model with rotation curve data

 \subsection{Dwarf galaxies}

-About 85\% of the known galaxies in the Local Volume \cite{karac} are dwarf galaxies.
-They are defined by an absolute magnitude fainter than $M_{B}\sim -16$ $ mag$, on the other hand they are more extended than globular clusters \cite{tamm}.
+Approximately 85\% of the explored galaxies in the Local Volume \cite{karac} are dwarf galaxies.
+The dwarfs are defined by having an absolute magnitude which is fainter than $M_{B}\sim -16$ $mag$.
+On the other hand they are larger than globular clusters \cite{tamm}.

-The formation history of dwarf galaxies is not well-understood.
-They formed at the centres of subhalos orbiting within the halos of giant galaxies.
-Five main classes are distinguished based on their optical appearance: dwarf ellipticals, dwarf irregulars, dwarf spheroidals, blue compact dwarfs, and dwarf spirals.
-The representants in the last type can be regarded as the very small ends of spirals \cite{matt}.
+Although little is known about their formation, it is generally accepted that dwarfs are formed at the centres of subhalos.
+Dwarf galaxies can be categorised in five groups according to their optical appearance.
+The five groups being dwarf ellipticals, dwarf irregulars, dwarf spheroidals, blue compact dwarfs, and dwarf spirals.
+The dwarfs falling in the last group represent the very small ends of spirals \cite{matt}.
+Dwarf spheroidals are old systems and among the most DM dominated galaxies in the Universe.

-All dwarf galaxies have central velocity dispersions in the range $6\div25$ km/s \cite{mate}.
-In a typical dwarf galaxy, assuming dynamical equilibrium, the mass derived from the observed velocity dispersions is much larger than the observed total visible mass.
-This implies that the mass-to-light ratio is very high compared to other types of galaxies, hence they can play an important role in the study of DM distribution on small scales.
-Dwarf galaxies are ideal objects to prove or falsify various alternative gravity theories \cite{capo}.
+The central velocity dispersion of most dwarf galaxies is in the range $6\div25$ km/s \cite{mate}.
+In a typical dwarf galaxy, assuming dynamical equilibrium, the mass derived from the observed velocity dispersions is substantially greater than the observed total visible mass.
+This implies that the mass-to-light ratio is very high compared to other types of galaxies, hence they can greatly contribute to the understanding of DM distribution on small scales.
+Dwarf galaxies allow for proving or falsifying different alternative gravity theories \cite{capo}.

-In order to test the BEC model, we have selected a sample of 7 dwarf galaxies for which high resolution rotation curve data is available.
+We decided to use 7 dwarf galaxies for testing the BEC model.
+We have selected the sample dwarf galaxies such as to ensure that sufficient high resolution rotation curve data would be available for our study.
 We fitted both the BEC+baryonic and the NFW+baryonic models, respectively, with similar baryonic components as for the LSB galaxies.
-As the length scales of the stellar disks are not available for this sample, they were calculated by $\chi ^{2}$ minimization, too.
+As the length scales of the stellar disks were not available for the selected sample, they were calculated by $\chi ^{2}$ minimization, too.